 Also known as a Manhattan or three-piece shaker, the cobbler is the simplest style of cocktail shaker to get to grips with, and probably the most familiar to home cocktail makers.
 A product of the late Victorian era, the cobbler – with its tapered tin, lid with integrated strainer, and small cap to cover the strainer – is the quintessential silhouette of a cocktail shaker.

-On the cobbler's plus side, there's the not inconsiderable benefit of it being self-contained.
+On the cobbler's plus side, there's the benefit of it being self-contained.
 It’s hard to make a mess with it – simply add the ingredients, affix the top and the cap and get to shaking.
-Cobblers are lighter and smaller than Boston-style shakers, which is of benefit to those with smaller hands, or who don’t need the making of a daiquiri to be a workout.
+Cobblers are lighter and smaller than Boston-style shakers, which is good for those with smaller hands, or who don’t need making a daiquiri to be a workout.
 They tend to be passed over in professional settings, but this has more to do with the practicalities of the working environment than it does the quality of the finished cocktail.

 On the downside, we've not seen a strainer in a cobbler that strains quite as well as we'd like, so ice chips and fruit pulp can sometimes pass through to the glass.
-A small sieve held underneath obviates that problem (and double-straining is good practice for cocktails with fine pips or similar debris).
-The narrowness of the built-in strainer can sometimes get clogged by the ice, leaving you having to faff about to pour out the last of your drinks before melted water dilutes the fun out of them.
+A small sieve held underneath fixes that problem (and double-straining is good practice for cocktails with fine pips or similar debris).
+The narrowness of the built-in strainer can sometimes get clogged by the ice, leaving you having to faff about to pour out the last of your drinks before melted water dilutes them.

 One other issue is that cobblers are vulnerable to seizing up as they get cold from use, so opening them to pour without splashing the drink outside the glass can be easier said than done.
 Lastly, the flipside to their potentially more manageable size is that they have a smaller capacity for ingredients.
 With larger cobblers, you'll have no trouble making a couple at once, but small (300ml or less) models quickly veer towards the ornamental.